E-DevPM/Hydracon/README.md

 	GNU Lesser General Public License for more details.

 	You should have received a copy of the GNU Lesser General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, click __[here](http://www.gnu.org/licenses/)__

-__Hydracon is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities__
+__Hydracon is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities.__

 ### Hydracon, a fork of PocketMine-MP, modified by